 - Graphics for an eye-catching e-book

-- Research incentives – perhaps you want to find out more about a certain idea
+- Researching incentives – perhaps you want to find out more about a certain idea (check this out for more information)

 - Video production and scripts